 Many organisations are considering migrating to the cloud as they look to accelerate their digital journeys.

-As an IBM partner, IT Naturally’s Head of Technology, David Todd, recently talked The IT Insider through his top 10 considerations to ensure a smooth and effective shift to the cloud.
+As an IBM partner, IT Naturally speaks to The IT Insider with our top 10 considerations to ensure a smooth and effective shift to the cloud.

 There are many benefits to adopting the cloud, among them are cost savings, productivity gains and removing the risk of being left with outdated, legacy equipment.
 However, it is all too easy to erode these benefits and possibly end up in a worse position than where you started without a good plan.
 It can often be hard to know where to start with the complexities that come with any major IT project.
 With an abundance of choice – public or private cloud, hybrid or multi-cloud – it is important to avoid the pitfalls with the right strategy and approach from the outset.